-Step 5: Oklahoma Disability Attorney Explains Work and Social Security Eligibility
+Step 5: A Tulsa Social Security Disability Lawyer Explains Work And Social Security Eligibility

 After the Social Security Administration (SSA) determines that a claimant, or the person filing for disability benefits, cannot perform his or her past relevant work, the next step is to determine whether he/she can perform other jobs in the regional or national economy.
-The SSA will find a person disabled in the event that no such jobs exist.
 To make this determination, the Social Security Administration will review the following:

 - Your age: Age is a factor that the SSA takes into account when considering your ability to learn new skills